On Laplacian eigenvalue equation with constant Neumann boundary data: Introduction

 \section{Introduction}

-Given a bounded Lipschitz domain $\Omega$ in $\mathbb{R}^n$, we are motivated by the following shape functional The number $\kappa_1=\kappa_1(\Omega)$ is the best constant for the Poincar\'e type inequality with vanishing mean over $\partial \Omega$.
-Note that minimizing the Releigh quotient in \eqref{defofkappa} with Dirichlet boundary condition corresponds to the first eigenvalue $\lambda_1$ of Dirichlet Laplacian, and with vanishing mean over $\Omega$ corresponds to the second eigenvalue $\mu_2$ of Neumann Laplacian.
-For references of Laplacian eigenvalues with various boundary conditions, we refer to the classical monograph \cite{PS} and two recent comprehensive monographs \cite{Henrot2} and \cite{nshap} and references therein, and for Poincar\'e type inequalities, we refer to the classical books \cite{AH} and \cite{M}, and for applications in shape optimization we refer to the monographs \cite{BB} and \cite{Henrot}.
+In this paper, our focus is initially driven by an examination of the following shape functional on a bounded Lipschitz domain $\Omega$ in $\mathbb{R}^n$: The quantity $\kappa_1=\kappa_1(\Omega)$ is the best constant for the Poincar\'e type inequality with a vanishing mean over $\partial \Omega$.
+It is noteworthy that minimizing the Rayleigh quotient in \eqref{defofkappa} under the zero boundary condition corresponds to determining the first eigenvalue of the Dirichlet Laplacian, denoted by $ \lambda_1$.
+Similarly, under the vanishing mean condition over $\Omega$, it corresponds to finding the second eigenvalue of the Neumann Laplacian, denoted by $\mu_2$, and similar problems are considered in \cite{BP00}, \cite{FH04}, \cite{GL08}, etc. For comprehensive coverage of Laplacian eigenvalues with various boundary conditions, we refer to the classical monograph \cite{PS} and two recent exhaustive monographs \cite{Henrot2} and \cite{nshap} and references therein.
+Regarding Poincar\'e type inequalities, we refer to the classical books \cite{AH} and \cite{M}, and for applications in shape optimization we refer to the monographs \cite{BB} and \cite{Henrot}.

-It is important as its own interest to determine the value of $\kappa_1$ and obtain comparison of $\kappa_1$ with $\mu_2$ on generic domains, from the point of view in obtaining best constant and spectral inequalities.
-Moreover, $\kappa_1$ plays a key role in obtaining concentration breaking results for a thermal insulating problem which was proposed in \cite{Buttazzo} and in recent years have gained renewed interest in several papers such as \cite{BBN}, \cite{BBN1}, \cite{HLL}, \cite{HLL2}, \cite{PNST} and \cite{PNT}.
-It seems to us that very few literature addresses \eqref{defofkappa}, and so far the exact constant $\kappa_1$ is only obtained for rectangular boxes, see \cite{NP15}, while some numerical results are given in \cite{MR16}.

-In this paper we instead focus on studying the following Laplacian eigenvalue equation where $c$ is a positive constant.
-On the one hand, \eqref{cequation} has a very close relation to $\kappa_1$ as we will show later, and exact value and spectral inequalities of $\kappa_1$ can be obtained as consequences of studying \eqref{cequation}.
-On the other hand, \eqref{cequation} itself is interesting from the perspective how shape of domain affects solutions, and actually it can induce a possible new geometric inequality relating $\mu_2$ and isoperimetric ratio for certain class of domains.
-Moreover, the interplay of studying $\kappa_1$ and \eqref{cequation} leads to more precise characterization of breaking threshold for the thermal insulation problem, extending results in \cite{BBN}, \cite{HLL} and \cite{HLL2}.
+It seems to us that very few literature addresses \eqref{defofkappa}, and so far the exact constant $\kappa_1$ is only obtained for rectangular boxes, see \cite{NP15}.
+Determining the value of $\kappa_1$ and comparing it with $\mu_2$ on generic domains is important in its own right, as it relates to the best constant in a Poincar\'e type inequality.
+Furthermore, the concept of $\kappa_1$ plays a crucial role in the perturbation argument for obtaining the symmetry breaking result proved in \cite{BBN} on a thin thermal insulation problem, see also the related works in \cite{BBN1}, \cite{Buttazzo}, \cite{PNST}, \cite{HLL}, \cite{HLL2} and \cite{PNT}.
+From these motivations, we began our investigation of the shape functional defined in \eqref{defofkappa}.